 The Association of British Insurers recommend that after the first full building insurance assessment is carried out (when the building is first completed), rebuilding revaluations are carried out every 3-5 years.
-This should be budgeted for, rather than allowing a sudden spike to occur when the valuation is due.
+This should be budgeted for, instead of allowing a sudden spike to occur when the valuation is due.

-In addition a desktop valuation should be provided each and every year just before the insurance policy requires renewing.
-They cost significantly less and using the same surveyor when the next assessment is due often means they are willing to provide this service without the need to re-visit site.
+In addition a desktop valuation should be provided each year just before the insurance policy requires renewing.
+They cost much less and using the same surveyor when the next assessment is due often means they are willing to give this service without the need to re-visit site.
 Having said that, if there is a change in surveyors then they should attend the development for the first valuation they carry out.
-This will ensure 100% that the building is insured correctly in each service charge year, confirms that the policy leaseholders pay for is correct and minimises the risk to the landlord, agent and management company.
+This will make sure that a) the building is insured correctly in each service charge year, and b) confirms that the policy leaseholders pay for is correct and c) minimises the risk to the landlord, agent and management company.

 Reinstatement Cost Assessments: Declared Value